smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/benchspy/loki_dillema.md

 ## Rule of Thumb

-If all you need is a single number, such as the median latency or error rate, and you're not interested in:
+You should opt for the `Direct` query executor if all you need is a single number, such as the median latency or error rate, and you're not interested in:
 - Comparing time series directly,
-- Examining minimum or maximum values, or
+- Examining minimum or maximum values over time, or
 - Performing advanced calculations on raw data,

-then you should opt for the `Direct` query executor.

 ## Why Choose `Direct`?